DataWraith/notelog/src/mcp/instructions/server.md

 - "Search for notes tagged +sqlite and +til from May 2025"
 - "How many notes tagged +todo do I have?"

-When using search:

-1. Convert the user's request into a search query
-2. Include tag prefixes (e.g., "+project") when the user wants to search for specific tags
-3. Use date filters (`before` and `after`) when the user specifies a time range
-4. Present the results as a Markdown list or table, showing the titles and IDs of the found notes
+## Fetching Notes

+Use the `fetch_note` tool to retrieve a specific note by its ID.
+This is useful when the user wants to see the full content of a note they found through search.